Bobblen147/avp-forever/Readme.txt

 https://github.com/Bobblen147/avp-forever/tree/other/avp-source-code-update

-Most new features can be toggled from the config file found here: documents\My Games\Aliens versus Predator\AliensVsPredator.cfg
+Features marked as "config file toggle" can be enabled/disabled from the config file found here: documents\My Games\Aliens versus Predator\AliensVsPredator.cfg

 Marine Weapons
--Start marine levels with any combination of weapons (including none at all) -Make marine cudgel selectable with key 0 even if you have ammo for other weapons -Marine weapon reload any time (default key R)
+-Start marine levels with any combination of weapons (including none at all) "config file toggle" -Make marine cudgel selectable with key 0 even if you have ammo for other weapons "config file toggle" -Marine weapon reload any time (default key R)
--Marine weapon jamming can be disabled
+-Marine weapon jamming can be disabled "config file toggle"

 Predator Weapons
--Override map specific predator inventory and start with any combination of weapons to enable this, first set PredatorWeaponsOverride=true in the config file -Predator weapons can now be collected as pickups (use key cards 11,12,13,14,15,16 in the editor to place them) -Predator previous vision mode key (default R) -Predator tracking weapons (disc, shoulder cannon) can have their tracking enabled/disabled (default key T)
+-Override map specific predator inventory and start with any combination of weapons to enable this, first set PredatorWeaponsOverride=true in the config file "config file toggle" -Predator weapons can now be collected as pickups (use key cards 11,12,13,14,15,16 in the editor to place them) -Predator previous vision mode key (default R) -Predator tracking weapons (disc, shoulder cannon) can have their tracking enabled/disabled (default key T) -Predator can charge wrist blades indefinitely

+Skirmish Enhancements
+-Alien now playable in skirmish mode, tail attack can now target other aliens -All enemy types now supported in skirmish mode, both as placed enemies and spawned in using debug mode -TAB high score table now includes kill counts for all enemy types -All single player triggers now work in skirmish -Water effects (waterfall, rain, water pools) are still loaded if a single player map is moved to the Custom folder to play as a skirmish
+-EXPERIMENTAL - Predator generators added.
+Enable PredatorGenerators in config file then place a marine generator in your map and spawn unarmed, molotov or flamer civilians "config file toggle" -included a sample skirmish map "Stranded_Preds", to demonstrate these features (remember to enable PredatorGenerators in the config file first)

-Gameplay
+General Gameplay
--TurnSpeedAdjust config option disables half mouse movement speed when walking (feature added by sirlemonhead) -all bot types are force loaded automatically when you use debug mode (don't need -lampcrtx anymore) -Added sentry gun bot spawn command (type SENTRYGUN in debug mode) -Added facehugger bot spawn command (type FACEHUGGER in debug mode) -Added alien queen bot spawn command (type QUEENBOT in debug mode) -Added additional Predator bot subtypes that Rebellion left unused (PREDOBOT 2,3,4 or 5 in debug mode) -Can enable/disable AI attacking a player of the same species.
--Can force sentry guns to target a human player
+-TurnSpeedAdjust config option disables half mouse movement speed when walking (feature added by sirlemonhead) "config file toggle"
--Add a cheat unlock target in the Alien bonus mission Invasion to unlock the Terror cheat mode. (previously only accessibly by hacking your profile)
+-Debug Mode can be enabled from the config file (as well as using the shortcut like normal) "config file toggle" -all bot types are force loaded automatically when you use debug mode (don't need -lampcrtx anymore) -Add a cheat unlock target in the Alien bonus mission Invasion to unlock the Terror cheat mode. (previously only accessibly by hacking your profile)
--EXPERIMENTAL - ENEMYCOUNT debug command adds a live kill counter to the top left of the screen (including both placed and generated enemies)
--EXPERIMENTAL - PICKUPCOUNT debug command adds a live pickup counter to the top left of the screen (includes marine weapons, health, armour and pred field charge)
 -Impossible Mission difficulty level no longer requires a cheat mode to select.
 Unlocking a level on director's cut will unlock impossible mission too.
--Bonus levels can now be played on any difficulty level -Cheat modes can now be played on any appropriate level
+-Bonus levels can now be played on any difficulty level instead of forcing Realistic -Cheat modes can now be played on any appropriate map, marine fall damage is disabled for the Free Fall cheat to make it (a bit) fairer

-Skirmish
--Alien now playable in skirmish mode, tail attack can now target other aliens -All enemy types now supported in skirmish mode, both as placed enemies and spawned in using debug mode -TAB high score table now includes kill counts for all enemy types -All single player triggers now work in skirmish -EXPERIMENTAL - Predator generators added.
-Enable PredatorGenerators in config file then place a marine generator in your map and spawn unarmed, molotov or flamer civilians -In game species change in debug mode (use MORPH_ALIEN, MORPH_MARINE and MORPH_PREDATOR) -included a sample skirmish map "Stranded_Preds", to demonstrate these features (remember to enable PredatorGenerators in the config file first)
+NPC Changes
+-Added sentry gun, facehugger and alien queen bot spawn commands (type SENTRYGUN, FACEHUGGER or QUEENBOT in debug mode) -The Queen has modified AI so she will target hostile NPCs as well as the player (EXPERIMENTAL) -Added additional Predator bot subtypes that Rebellion left unused (PREDOBOT 2,3,4 or 5 in debug mode) -Can enable/disable AI attacking a player of the same species. "config file toggle" -Can force sentry guns to target a human player "config file toggle"

+Campaign Mode
+-Starting a game in Campaign Mode from the main menu will allow you to play all a species' single player missions consecutively
+-A campaign can also be started from the Cheat Modes menu, allowing you to play a whole campaign with a cheat -Campaigns can be played with health/armour/weapons retained or reset at the start of each level "config file toggle"

+Custom Single Player Map
+-A new menu allows you to load any map in your Custom folder as a single player map -Some single player maps are supplied with custom graphics which will display when you select them

+New Debug Console Commands
+-ENEMYCOUNT debug command adds a live enemy counter to the top left of the screen (including both placed and generated enemies) that decreases as they are killed
+-PICKUPCOUNT debug command adds a live pickup counter to the top left of the screen (includes marine weapons, health, armour and pred field charge)
+-SENTRYGUN, FACEHUGGER, QUEENBOT, PREDOBOT 2,3,4 or 5.
+New bot spawns (see Gameplay section above) -DIFFICULTY debug command shows the current difficulty as a number (0=training,1=realistic,2=directors cut,3=impossible) -MORPH_ALIEN, MORPH_MARINE and MORPH_PREDATOR change species in game in skirmish mode -FLYMODE, OBSERVER, SHOWMODULE, PAINTBALL debug commands to aid custom map making (see custom map section below)

 Custom map making
--Fly mode can be enabled in the console by typing FLYMODE then F6 anytime during play to toggle.
+-Fly mode / no clip mode can be enabled in the console by typing FLYMODE then F6 anytime during play to toggle.
--Observer mode can be enabled in the console by typing OBSERVER (no longer needs debug EXE) -typing SHOWMODULE will show which module the player is in (no longer needs debug EXE) -The unused mirror flag is now a 'no collision' flag and can be used to make false walls -Can play a custom single player level by adding it to the config and just starting a new game as the species you want.
+-Observer mode can be enabled in the console by typing OBSERVER (no longer needs debug EXE) -typing SHOWMODULE will show which module the player is in (no longer needs debug EXE) -typing PAINTBALL will enable decal placement mode, see the mod tools documentation for how to use it (no longer needs debug EXE)
+-The unused mirror flag is now a 'no collision' flag and can be used to make false walls

 Other
 -Enable/disable EAX reverb effects from config